sighupio/fury-distribution/docs/schemas/ekscluster-kfd-v1alpha2.md

 ### Description

-The name of the velero bucket
+The name of the bucket for Velero.

 ## .spec.distribution.modules.dr.velero.eks.region

 ### Description

-The region where the velero bucket is located
+The region where the bucket for Velero will be located.

 ### Constraints

-**enum**: the value of this property must be equal to one of the following values:
+**enum**: the value of this property must be equal to one of the following string values:

 | Value            |
 |:-----------------|